 When it comes to nagging aches and pains that I get asked about on a regular basis, one of the most common is upper back, neck, and shoulder pain.

 You may feel these symptoms as tightness, aching, or sharp pain in the middle or sides of your upper back, on top of your shoulders, or in your neck.
 You may even be experiencing numbness, tingling, or burning into your arm or hand.
-While there are many reasons for experiencing this type of pain, posture and muscle imbalance is very often to blame.
+While there are many reasons for experiencing this type of pain, posture, and muscle imbalance is very often to blame.
+Contact On The Go Physical Therapy today!

 Posture is King